 Upright clumps of green to blue-green leaves in summer.
 Foliage turns rich orange and copper-red in fall.
-Flower heads resembling upside down turkey claws appear in late August.
+Flower heads shaped like a turkey’s foot appear in late August.
 They open red and turn darker with age.
 If left up, the foliage adds interest to the winter landscape and provides cover for wildlife.
 Host to grass skippers such as Fiery Skipper (Hylephila phyleus), Sachem (Atalopedes campestris), Peck’s Skipper (Polites peckius), Tawny-edged Skipper (Polites themistocles), and Delaware Skipper (Anatrytone logan).
 Provides cover and nesting sites for a variety of songbirds, which also eat the seeds.

 Native Plant Database